-In a more extreme case, the design could include: multiple ADS1212/13s; extensive analog signal processing; one or more microcontrollers, digital signal processors, or microprocessors; many different clock sources; and interconnections to various other systems.
+In a more extreme case, the design could include: multiple ADS1210/11s; extensive analog signal processing; one or more microcontrollers, digital signal processors, or microprocessors; many different clock sources; and interconnections to various other systems.
 High resolution will be very difficult to achieve for this design.
-The approach would be to break the system into a many different parts as possible.
-For example, each ADS1212/13 may have its own analog processing front end, its own "analog" power and ground (possibly shared with the analog front end), and its own "digital" power and ground.
-The converter's "digital" power and ground for the system's processors, RAM, ROM, and "glue" logic.
+The approach would be to break the system into as many different parts as possible.
+For example, each ADS1210/11 may have its own "analog" processing front end, its own analog power and ground (possibly shared with the analog front end), and its own "digital" power and ground.
+The converter's "digital" power and ground would be separate from the power and ground for the system's processors, RAM, ROM, and "glue" logic.